jflheureux/jflh-website/_posts/2017-05-12-presentations-i-will-attend-at-sugcon-eu-2017.md

 ### 16:50

 I hesitate between 2 presentation for this time slot.
-Both seems interesting.
+Both seem interesting.
 I will decide at the last minute.

 #### Sitecore Helix Fast track - by Anders Laub